Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 But this is where the (b) personal income tax relief cap kicks in.
 There is a cap of $80,000 for total personal income tax relief, including SRS contributions and anything else that entitles you to tax relief such as Working Mother’s Child Relief and donations.

 Refer to this IRAS tax calculator page to estimate how much tax reliefs and rebates you are eligible for.
-For more on how to reduce your personal income tax, see our article.

-5. Best SRS Accounts and Promotions
+5. Best SRS accounts and promotions

 You can open a Supplementary Retirement Scheme (SRS) account at one of the local banks: DBS, OCBC or UOB.
 To open an account, you can either show up in person at one of the banks with your NRIC or passport or apply online: